-Mike O'Hanlon's anthropological fieldwork was in Highland Papua New Guinea, where he has done long-term, broad-based ethnography but with a particular focus on visual and moral systems, kinship, politics and material culture among the Wahgi people.
+Michael O'Hanlon's anthropological fieldwork was in Highland Papua New Guinea, where he has done long-term, broad-based ethnography but with a particular focus on visual and moral systems, kinship, politics and material culture among the Wahgi people.
 He has also worked on the ethnography of museums and of collecting, both in his present post and in his previous post at the British Museum.
 Directorial duties currently restrict time available for teaching but his next book, The Pitt Rivers Museum: a world within will appear late in 2014.
-Michael O'Hanlon is a Fellow of Linacre College, Oxford. .
+Michael O'Hanlon is a Fellow of Linacre College.

 Laura Peers MA PhD (Curator for Americas & Associate Professor, School of Anthropology)